 C. Protect your investment by mulching.

-- Mulching will keep your ground from crusting, compacting and eroding.
+- Mulching keeps your ground from crusting, compacting and eroding.

 - It’ll also help add a continual supply of organic matter, not to mention almost doing away with weeds.
 (Some sneak through now and then, but nothing compared to what bare soil allows to grow.)

-- It’ll also keep the roots of your plants cooler in the boiling heat of summer which will allow them to produce more.
+- It’ll also keep the roots of your plants cooler in the boiling heat of summer.
+That allows them to produce more.

 If you’ve wanted to start an organic garden but have hesitated because you thought it would take too much time: start small, prepare your soil properly, continually add organic material, and mulch.
 You’ll find that you’ll have more to show for your efforts with each passing year.
 And — it’ll make your organic gardening hassle free.